-Linking an investor's wallet to his identity can bring significant added value to stakeholders in the nascent security tokens market.
-For example, it will allow a token issuer to replace the tokens of an investor if the investor loses access to his wallet (which happens quite often and generally results in the loss of the owner's assets), by verifying that his on-chain identity fits with off-chain data linked to the identity contract corresponding to the lost wallet.
-After the identity of the investor is confirmed, the issuer can burn the lost tokens and mint new tokens on the new wallet of the investor.
+Linking an investor's wallet to an onchainID can bring significant added value to stakeholders in the nascent security tokens market.
+For example, it will allow a token issuer to replace the tokens of an investor if the investor loses access to his wallet (which happens quite often and generally results in the loss of the owner's assets3), by verifying that his personal data provided during the recovery process fits with off-chain data linked to the onchainID contract corresponding to the lost wallet.
+After the identity of the investor is confirmed, the issuer's agent can trigger the recovery function that will burn tokens on the lost wallet, mint corresponding tokens on the new provided wallet and update the identity registry as well as the onchainID contract.

-Also, on-chain identities and the certificates (claims) they store can potentially be re-used for passing KYC's for other security tokens than the one for which those claims were originally provided or even in situations other than investments (e.g. account opening at an exchange, identification with compatible web services, ...).
-If Google and Facebook accounts are the identities of most people on the internet of information, on-chain identities can be the ones of the internet of value.
+Also, onchainIDs and the certificates (claims) they store can potentially be re-used for passing KYC for other security tokens than the one for which those claims were originally provided or even in situations other than investments (e.g. account opening at an exchange, identification with compatible web services, ...).
+If Google and Facebook accounts are the identities of most people on the internet of information, onchainIDs can be the ones of the internet of value.
 They are genuinely owned and controlled by their owner.

-tokeny The Compliant Tokenization Platform - www.tokeny.com - contact@tokeny.com
+tokeny solutions - The Compliant Tokenization Platform - www.tokeny.com - contact@tokeny.com